sunnymh/recent-quakes_group7/README.md

     `csv`, `json`, `time` and `re` are standard packages for Python 2.7+.
     You should already have `urlib` and `pandas`.
 3. The code uses `live data` of feeds in the past day for 1.0+ earthquakes.
-   For other feeds, please change the variables in **Part 0** of the code.
+   For other settings, please change the variables in **Part 0** of the code.
    Instructions are in the comment for each variable.

 Due Date